AppXpress/PlatformModuleManager/README.md

 ## Building Jar from Eclipse

-Both of the jar executables, pmBuilderUtil and pmExtractorUtil, are built with *JRE 1.8*.
-If your current java version is not JRE 1.8, you might run into some problems running the the jars.
+Both of the jar executables, pmBuilderUtil and pmExtractorUtil, are built with **JRE 1.8**.
+If your current java version is not 1.8, you might run into some problems running the the jars.
 Check your java -version by entering in the following command ->

 `java -version`

-If it is not 1.8, it is safest to build your own jar using the source code found in the src/PM_Builder and src/PM_extractor respectively.
+If it is not 1.8, it is safest to build your own jar using the source code found in the src/PM_Builder and src/PM_extractor folders respectively.
 Steps to build a jar in eclipse follow.

-* Open a new java project by going to File->Java Project->
+* Open a new java project by going to File->Java Project

 * Drag the source code found in src/PM_Builder/src into the src folder of your new project